Cheryl Regehr Early Career Teaching Award

 Award Description

 The Cheryl Regehr Early Career Teaching Award (ECTA) recognizes faculty members who are effective teachers and demonstrate an exceptional commitment to student learning, pedagogical engagement, and teaching innovation.
-Up to five awards of $3,000 each will be offered annually.
-Award recipients will be honoured at the annual Excellence in Teaching Reception to be held in the Fall.
+Up to six awards of $3,000 each will be offered annually.

 Eligibility